Self-hosted mocks

 Insomnia allows Enterprise users to create self-hosted mock servers.

-Configuration details and a Docker image can be found on GitHub.
+Find Configuration details and a Docker image on GitHub.

 Create a self-hosted mock server with Kubernetes